DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Secondly, look inside Helgen’s Keep’s entries thoroughly as there will be one little reward for attentive ones.

-Thirdly, for people, who would want to adopt children and live with them not in vanilla homes, there will be a neat spell book waiting for you somewhere around Riverwood.
+Thirdly, for people, who would want to adopt children and live with them (and/or with your spouse) not in vanilla homes, there will be a neat spell book waiting for you somewhere around Riverwood.